ETCF22-HAI/BitterBuster-Documentation/docs/data_logging.md

 ---
-title: Data Documentation
+title: Logging Data
 ---

-# BitterBuster Data Documentation
+# BitterBuster Logging Data
 ## Overview
-This document provides the details and schema for the various data elements exported by the BitterBuster game.
+This document provides the details and schema for the logging data exported by the BitterBuster game.

-## Logging
 With each run of the game, data points are logged for each specific event that occurs within the gameplay.
 These are exported into a `json` file in the `Logs` directory created at the root working directory of the BitterBuster executable.
 The event log contains arrays of logging objects that each follow the general form:
 ```
 {